Chronic Obstructive Pulmonary Disease (COPD)

 - Reports by respiratory and occupational physicians (THOR-SWORD) and assessments for Industrial Injuries Disablement Benefit (IIDB) greatly understate the annual number of new cases of work-related COPD.

-- Other research shows that about 15% of COPD is likely to be work-related.
-This suggests there could be around 4 000 occupational COPD deaths currently each year in GB.
+- Other research suggests that about 15% of COPD can be attributed to workplace exposures, which would be equivalent to about 4,000 COPD deaths currently each year in GB.

-- Workplace exposures likely to contribute to COPD include various dusts (coal, cotton, grain, flour, silica, and wood) as well as certain fumes and chemicals (welding fume, isocyanates, cadmium, vanadium, and polycyclic aromatic hydrocarbons).
+- Workplace exposures likely to contribute to COPD include various dusts (including, coal, grain, and silica) as well as certain fumes and chemicals (including welding fume, isocyanates, and polycyclic aromatic hydrocarbons).
+Research is underway to provide details of the main causes in GB.